 Former PhD Students

 Eléna Wolf (2012-2015).
+MRT Fellow.
 After: Postdoc at BASF JONAS (2015-2017).
-Current position: Research associate, BASF, Trostberg, Germany
+Current position: Laboratory leader, BASF, Ludwigshafen, Germany.

 Marian Dryzhakov (2012-2016).
-Current position: JSPS Postdoc at University of Tokyo (Prof. Makoto Fujita).
+Région Alsace fellow.
+After: JSPS Postdoc at University of Tokyo, Japan (Prof. Makoto Fujita).
 Current position: Business Development and External Affairs, Tokyo Tech Startups, Tokyo, Japan.

-Former Visiting Students
+Former Visiting PhD Students

 Stefania Musolino (Smith/Taylor groups, St Andrews, Scotland, August-October 2017)